Jieqianyu/STM/README.md

 # Trainig Script for Space Time Memory Network

-This repository contains the reimplemented training code for [Space Time Memory Network](http://openaccess.thecvf.com/content_ICCV_2019/html/Oh_Video_Object_Segmentation_Using_Space-Time_Memory_Networks_ICCV_2019_paper.html).
-We implement the data interface for DAVIS16, DAVIS17 and Youtube-VOS, the result of hybrid training on Youtube-VOS and DAVIS17 can be at most 69.7 J&F score on DAVIS17 validation set.
+This repository contains the code for [Delving into the Cyclic Mechanism in Semi-supervised Video Object Segmentation](https://arxiv.org/abs/2010.12176).
+The result of hybrid training on Youtube-VOS and DAVIS17 can be at most 73.3 J&F score  without gradient correction (improve about 1 J&F score with gradient correction) on DAVIS17 validation set.

 ## Required Package
 - torch